 A name badge can be effective and aesthetically pleasing.
 Plus, it can play into event/corporate branding efforts while simultaneously being functional.
 For this to happen, though, careful considerations need to be made during budgeting and design phases of this crucial event piece.
 Name badges should never be an afterthought, given that poorly executed badges can result in awkward and uncomfortable encounters (like the one mentioned above).

 What should you consider before printing your next set of name badges?

-While budget is a huge consideration—one that so many design choices hinge on—I won’t be treading down that path today.
+While budget is a huge consideration—one that so many design choices hinge on—we won’t be treading down that path today.
 There is a myriad of shapes, sizes, materials, colors, and an even greater number of corresponding price ranges for name badge components.
 You can spend a lot or a little; it’s totally up to you.

 With that out of the way, let’s clear the next hurdle: design.
-If someone who is not a graphic designer absolutely had to create a name badge, we suppose he/she could, but is a legitimate, professional graphic designer going to do a better job?
+If someone who is not a graphic designer absolutely had to create a name badge, we suppose he/she could.
+But, is a legitimate, professional graphic designer going to do a better job?
 The answer is yes, without a doubt, and likely in less time, too.
 Involving a professional graphic designer will certainly improve the overall look and vibe of your name badge, but there are a few other factors to keep in mind during the design phase as well.
 Let’s explore them, shall we?